David Edwards (motivational speaker): Post-accident life

 Edwards' injury and rehabilitation also inspired Berg to create the character Jason Street (played by Scott Porter), in the TV-series Friday Night Lights, which premiered on NBC in fall 2006.

 The Austin Westlake community would go on to raise over $100,000 for David in a fairly short period of time, through their athletic booster program.
 The moneys collected were to be used to help offset insurance deductibles and pay for other necessities that are not covered by insurance and social security.
 Two years later, Edwards' $1 million health insurance policy through his stepfather's work had completely been exhausted, and the school district's $5 million catastrophic policy took over with one catch: that policy had a one-time $20,000 deductible.
 Again, the Westlake community came to David's aid and raised another $20,000 within two weeks.

 In 2004, KB Homes built and donated a new single-story home custom designed for Edwards' needs in the same neighborhood where his parents had purchased a new two-story home just a year before his injury.
 The home was built within about one month, and most of the labor was provided by Edwards' Madison teammates and friends.

 Following his injury, Edwards became an inspiration to many including young children in elementary schools whom he spoke to about facing life's challenges with a positive attitude.
 He also mentored youths who faced similar physical challenges and befriended those who faced terminal disease.

 Edwards also became an active participant in the Gridiron Heroes Spinal Cord Injury Foundation.
 He became very close friends with Chris Canales, the co-founder of the website, who like Edwards was an all-district defensive back who had suffered a spinal cord injury, in Canales' case while making a tackle playing for San Marcos Baptist Academy in 2001.
 The two were frequently seen together on the field at numerous high school and college football games, continuing to support the sport that brought about their disabilities.
 Edwards frequently joined Canales and his father Eddie Canales at fundraising events throughout the state of Texas.

 Death

-David Edwards died of pneumonia related complications at the age of 20 on February 27, 2008, at Northeast Methodist Hospital in San Antonio, Texas.
-He was three days away from his 21st birthday.
+Edwards died of pneumonia related complications at the age of 20 on February 27, 2008, at Northeast Methodist Hospital in San Antonio, Texas.

 Edwards’ accident was featured in an episode of the HBO documentary series State of Play in 2014.